ethan-young/seccyd-wj-subtests/manuscript/README.md

 <https://tinyurl.com/seccyd-wj-power> for write up and see
 <https://tinyurl.com/seccyd-wj-power-code> for code).
 In short, we used
 a simulation approach to conduct power analyses.
-Although we simulated adversity scores, we leveraged the actual WJ test scores from SECCYD data used in this study.
-Simulations showed that, with a sample size of (N = 1156), the smallest interaction effect we can detect is $\beta$ = -.075 (or .075) with 90% power, if error is small.
+Although we simulated adversity scores, we used the actual WJ test scores from SECCYD data used in this study.
+Simulations showed that, with a sample size of (*N* = 1156), the smallest interaction effect we can detect is $\beta$ = -.075 (or .075) with 90% power, if error is small.
 When error is larger, we can detect the same effect size with only 65% power.
 However, even with larger error, we can detect a $\beta$ = -.10 (or .10) with 83%